afeinberg/qtomato/README.md

 ## About

-Needed a [Pomodoro http://pomodorotechnique.com/] timer for Linux.
-Since I couldn't easily find one and wanted to learn QT, I built one with a UI similar to [TomatoTimer http://tomato-timer.com/].
+Needed a [Pomodoro](http://pomodorotechnique.com/) timer for Linux.
+Since I couldn't easily find one and wanted to learn QT, I built one with a UI similar to [TomatoTimer](http://tomato-timer.com/).

 ## Building